callumgare/choice-assist/README.md

 # Choice Assist
 Hia!
-This little app allows you to easily make your own choose your own adventure in the form of a deck builder which other people can fill out and share their results.
-It will keep track of how much points/money/etc that you have remaining or how much you're over budget.
+This little app allows you to easily make your own interactive choose your own adventure in the form of a deck builder.
+When making your selection it will keep track of how much points/money/etc you have remaining and let you know when you're over budget.
+Once you're done it'll give you a sharable link to a page showing which choices you made.

 I built choice-assist because I got sick of doing this all in my head or writing it down on paper.